Espyo/Pikifen/README.txt

         Why do some updates make previously created content incompatible for such small reasons?
             I believe that making the way things work, are organized, are named, etc. consistent is the key to understanding the engine.
 If I give a feature a certain name, but later on, rework it and figure out a better name for it, I will rename it (and break some compatibilities in the process), because I want the feature to be intuitive.
 If it kept the old name, it would confuse newcomers.
 I don't like making content incompatible, but I think it's a small price to pay for the sake of making everyone able to juice the most out of the engine.

+        Why are some features so customizable and others so strict?
+            It's very hard to balance responsibility and power when creating a feature.
+I want to give the developer as much power as possible, but that also increases the developer's responsibility to learn how the feature works in detail, and to use it properly.
+To try to make it easy for anyone to create content, I have to lower the responsibility and power of some features.

         Is it possible to add Winged Pikmin?
-            No. First, their airborne state would be a nightmare to code in with the currently existing finite-state-machine logic.
+            Unlikely.
+First, their airborne state would be a nightmare to code in with the currently existing finite-state-machine logic.
             Secondly, it's very difficult to convey height in a top-down game as-is, so creating a Pikmin type that has height as its main mechanic wouldn't work well at all.